nionis/hidden-payment-channels/README.md

 - switch to probabilistic tickets
 - track tickets in a local DB
 - option to tunnel all railgun traffic through a socks5 proxy

+## Submission Details

+I've worked on two projects [Hidden Payment Channels](./service/) and [Tor Provider](./examples/tor-provider/).
+TorProvider _uses_ HiddenPaymentChannels to facilitate private payments.

+In short, one is a service that allows for private payments across user and service, and the other is a real product (serving RPC traffic over TOR) which uses it.

+Reading this README.md should give you enough insight on what these projects do and how they differ.

+**Q: Which bounty (or combination) you selected?**

+**A:** Logos x Tor: Privacy Infrastructure, focusing on

+    - Private RPC Node Network
+    - Incentivized Private RPC Nodes
+    - Private Paymaster Transactions with Onion Routing

+However, more accurately, this submission represents _Private Micropayments_

+**Q: Design choices, privacy guarantees, and limitations**

+**A:** Answered in this [README.md](#overview)

+**Q: How Tor (or similar networks) is integrated**

+**A:** [TOR's Arti](https://gitlab.torproject.org/tpo/core/arti) is used in [tor-provider](./examples/tor-provider/) alongside [hpc-service](./service/) to host a hidden service, proxy RPC requests, generate and validate payment tickets.